Valiathan

-The Vattaparambil family is based in Keerikad (Fort Vattaparambil).
+The family is based in Keerikad (Fort Vattaparambil).
 They also have branches in Thiruvalla and Pandalam.
 The Thiruvalla branch had marital relations with the Nedumpuram royal family there while the Pandalam family, known as Thottathil, had relations with the Royal Family of Pandalam.

 Today, these three families, known collectively as the Valiathans, constitute a subcaste of the Nair community.
 They are not permitted to intermarry as they are matrilineal branches of the same family under the Marumakkathayam law.